-4.7.1.
+- 4.7.1.
+A nonconforming structure located within the Flood Hazard Overlay District shall be regulated entirely by Section 6.8.15, and not by Section 4.7. - 4.7.2.
 The regulations under this section do not construe or imply the permitting of the use of a structure declared unsafe by an appropriate governmental authority or the continuation of an establishment declared to be health hazard by an appropriate governmental authority.

-4.7.2.
-Nonconforming structures may continue to exist unchanged indefinitely.

-4.7.3.
-Nonconforming structures within the Flood Hazard Overlay District will also be subject to the regulations of Section 6.8.

-4.7.4.
-Nonconforming structures may undergo normal repair and maintenance without a zoning permit provided that the structure's degree of nonconformity is not increased.

-4.7.5.
-The Administrative Officer may approve the replacement, restoration, or reconstruction of a nonconforming structure after damage or destruction by fire, flood, collapse, explosion, or other similar casualty to its prior condition provided that:

-- a) the reconstruction does not increase the degree of nonconformity that existed prior to the damage; and - b) a zoning permit is issued within 12 months of the date the damage occurred.

-4.7.6.
-The Administrative Officer may approve the replacement, restoration, reconstruction, and expansion of a nonconforming structure for reasons other than damage or destruction provided that the structure's degree of nonconformity is not increased.

-4.7.7.
-The Administrative Officer may approve the relocation of a nonconforming structure on the same property provided that the change in location of the structure does not increase the structure's degree of nonconformity.

-4.7.8.
-The Development Review Board may allow a nonconforming structure to extend, or further extend, into a wetland or wetland buffer, thus increasing its degree of nonconformity, provided that it is permitted by the state Wetlands Program as pursuant to Section 6.9.5.

-4.7.9.
-For the purpose of Section 4.7, the phrase "degree of nonconformity" shall mean:

-- a) the volume of the nonconforming structure within a required setback; - b) The height of the nonconforming structure above a maximum height; - c) the square footage that the nonconforming structure's footprint or any associated impervious surface occupies within a wetland buffer; or - d) the extent to which the nonconforming structure exceeds any other required dimensional standard.

-4.7.10 Setback Modifications - Subject to Conditional Use Review, the Development Review Board may allow for the expansion of any nonconforming structure built prior to April 1, 1969 no closer than five (5) feet to any lot line or edge of a public or private right of way and an increase in building footprint as a result of the expansion by no more than 10% of the total ground area of the lot.
+- 4.7.
+Nonconforming structures may continue to exist unchanged indefinitely. - 4.7.4.
+Nonconforming structures may undergo normal repair and maintenance without a zoning permit provided that the structure's degree of nonconformity is not increased. - 4.7.5.
+The Administrative Officer may approve the replacement, restoration, or reconstruction of a nonconforming structure after damage or destruction by fire, flood, collapse, explosion, or other similar casualty to its prior condition provided that: - a) the reconstruction does not increase the degree of nonconformity that existed prior to the damage; and - b) a zoning permit is issued within 12 months of the date the damage occurred. - 4.7.6.
+The Administrative Officer may approve the replacement, restoration, reconstruction, and expansion of a nonconforming structure for reasons other than damage or destruction provided that the structure's degree of nonconformity is not increased. - 4.7.7.
+The Administrative Officer may approve the relocation of a nonconforming structure on the same property provided that the change in location of the structure does not increase the structure's degree of nonconformity. - 4.7.8.
+The Development Review Board may allow a nonconforming structure to extend, or further extend, into a wetland or wetland buffer, thus increasing its degree of nonconformity, provided that it is permitted by the state Wetlands Program as pursuant to Section 6.9.5. - 4.7.9.
+For the purpose of Section 4.7, the phrase "degree of nonconformity" shall mean: - a) the volume of the nonconforming structure within a required setback; - b) The height of the nonconforming structure above a maximum height; - c) the square footage that the nonconforming structure's footprint or any associated impervious surface occupies within a wetland buffer; or - d) the extent to which the nonconforming structure exceeds any other required dimensional standard. - 4.7.10 Setback Modifications Subject to Conditional Use Review, the Development Review Board may allow for the expansion of any nonconforming structure built prior to April 1, 1969 no closer than five (5) feet to any lot line or edge of a public or private right of way and an increase in building footprint as a result of the expansion by no more than 10% of the total ground area of the lot.
 For example, if the lot is 8,000 square feet, the Development Review Board could allow an increase of 800 square feet in lot coverage.